 Don's goal as a funeral director over the twenty years he has served in this role has been to help meet the needs of families as they tried to honor their deceased and to help bring some closure to a difficult situation.
-At the same time, he felt this strong sense of purpose in his vocation, he recognized that the services his funeral home offers are his livelihood.
+At the same time he felt this strong sense of purpose in his vocation, he recognized that the services his funeral home offers are his livelihood.
 He has to balance meeting the needs of his customers with his ability to earn a living.
-He thought himself more environmentally friendly than most in his area, but that did not mean he could just blindly make a decision.
+He thought himself more environmentally friendly than most in his area, that did not mean he could just blindly make a decision.

 Don's funeral home, Greenwood Funeral Home, offers a common set of funeral packages for families.
-Currently, Greenwood Funeral Home emphasizes caring with its tagline, "Caring for you and your loved one.
 A consolidated general price list for the services his home offers is provided in Exhibit 1.
 He serviced about 125 of the roughly 400 calls a year in his service area.
 This amount had been relatively consistent over the years.
 The other two-thirds of calls were serviced by four competing firms.
-In the prior year, over 45 percent of his calls were casketed for traditional burial with all its associated services.
-Another 25 percent were for deluxe traditional burials, which included higher quality caskets, vaults, and memorial service material.
-The remaining 30 percent were cremation services, which were performed at a crematorium in a nearby city.
+In the prior year, over 45% of his calls were casketed for traditional burial with all its associated services.
+Another 25% were for deluxe traditional burials, which included higher quality caskets, vaults, and memorial service material.
+The remaining 30% were cremation services, which were actually performed at a crematorium in a nearby city.
 Requests for cremation through his funeral home had been increasing a couple percent a year over the last decade but the increase was comparable to that of his state over this same period.